 - Difficulty talking

 - The skin may look pale or flushed

 - Tongue biting

-Keep in mind that not every child will experience all of the aforementioned symptoms.
+Keep in mind that not every child will experience all of these symptoms.

-The ketogenic diet is another treatment option which is especially beneficial to children.
-It’s a strict diet, however, that entails substantially lowering carbohydrates while increasing fats.
-The body uses fats for energy, as opposed to carbohydrates.
+The ketogenic diet is another treatment option for epilepsy that fails to respond to medication.
+However, it’s a strict diet that entails substantially lowering carbohydrates while increasing fats.
+The body will then use fat for energy, as opposed to carbohydrates.

-You’ll need to work closely with your physician, as well as a dietitian or nutritional counselor, if you decided to have your child try the ketogenic diet, as some children may experience adverse side effects, including dehydration and nutritional deficiencies.
-However, with proper medical supervision, the side effects are usually rare.
-Around 10% to 15% of children who go on the ketogenic diet are seizure-free within a year, although it’s unclear exactly how the diet prevents seizures.
+You’ll need to work closely with your physician and a dietitian or nutritional counselor if you decide to have your child try the ketogenic diet, as some children may experience adverse side effects, including dehydration and nutritional deficiencies.

 Studies on Cerebral Palsy and Epilepsy